niyati2705/Trip-Haven/README.md

 ## Features

-Hotel Search: Users can search for hotels by entering a city name.
+<b>Hotel Search</b> : Users can search for hotels by entering a city name.

 Weather Information: Users can view the current weather for the selected city.